OpenTTD/grfcodec/README.txt

 may get better messages.
 The beautifier must be on for auto-correction to work.
-If the beautifier is off when -a/--auto-correct is seen, NFORenum will behave as if the option --beautify=convertonly+ immediately followed it on the command line.
+If the beautifier is off when -a/--auto-correct is seen, NFORenum will behave as if the option "--beautify convertonly=on" immediately followed it on the command line.
 You are free to turn the beautifier back off, which is useful for doing dry runs of the auto-corrector.
 If you want to do this, -aab- is one of the many command line arguments that can be used.
 (NOTE: -ab- -a should not be used.
 The second -a will turn the beautifier back on again, which is almost certainly not what you wanted.)
-Add a --lock if you want to be sure that no @@BEAUTIFY commands from the NFO will cause the autocorrecter to make corrections.
+Add a --lock if you want to be sure that no
+@@BEAUTIFY commands from the NFO will cause the autocorrecter to make corrections.

 --------------------------------------------------------------------------